rblack42/math-magik-lpp/docs/_sources/lpp-design/09-tip-covering.rst.txt

 as our starting point for the tip covering.
 However, we need to account for the dihedral angle we will be using and adjust those points to find the correct starting points for the tip covering.
 (Remember, there is no actual rib here.

-This is not going to be too hard if we make one simple assumption.

 Tip Airfoil
 ***********